DATA-BACKED GUIDE · UPDATED JULY 2026

 How much does an attended cremation funeral cost in the UK?

-An attended cremation is what most people picture when they think of a funeral.
-There is a service at the crematorium, with family and friends there to say goodbye.
-It is the most common choice in the UK, and usually the largest single cost a family faces after losing someone.
-The total is really several bills added together, which is good news, because each part can be looked at and trimmed.
+An attended cremation is what most people picture when they think of a funeral: a service at the crematorium, with family and friends present to say goodbye.
+It is the most common choice in the UK, and usually the largest single cost a family faces after a death.
+The total is really several bills added together, which is useful to know, because each part can be looked at and trimmed on its own.

 The quick version

-- The bill splits into the funeral director's fee, the crematorium fee and third-party costs like the celebrant, so ask for it itemised.
+- The bill splits into the funeral director's fee, the crematorium fee, and third-party costs like the celebrant, so ask for it itemised before you agree to anything.

-- The funeral director's fee is where firms differ most, and a Co-op Funeralcare or Dignity branch often costs more than a local independent for a similar service.
+- The funeral director's fee is where firms differ most, and a branch of a national chain often costs more than a local independent for similar work.

-- Every director must give you a Standardised Price List, which makes comparing straightforward once you have two or three.
+- Every director must give you a Standardised Price List, so comparing two or three quotes side by side is straightforward once you have them in hand.

-- A direct cremation is far cheaper if a formal service is not essential, so it is worth knowing the gap.
+- A direct cremation costs far less if a formal service is not what the family wants, so it is worth knowing the gap before you commit to an attended one.

-- Extras such as a limousine, embalming and a premium coffin add up quickly and are easy to decline.
+- Extras such as a limousine, embalming and a premium coffin add up fast and are usually easy to decline.

 What people actually paid